Pahheb/CN-Lr-2024/README.md

 RA(config)# exit
 ```

-Verify that the router and the host can reach each other using the ping command.
+Let's verify that the router and the host can reach each other using the ping command.

-Check that you can ping from `PCA` to `RA`.
+Check that you can ping from `PCA` to `RA`:
 ```
 student@PCA:~$ ping 172.16.A.1
 ```

-### Connect `RA` and `RB` through their Ethernet interfaces.
+### Connect `RA` and `RB` through their Ethernet interfaces

-Assign IP addresses to the interfaces that connect both routers.
+Assign IP addresses to the interfaces that connect both routers:
 ```
 RA# configure terminal
 RA(config)# interface eth0.1